benblasco/benblasco.github.io/docs/dispatcher_autofs.md

 ## Testing the solution

-I can test the scripts by carrying out the following steps on my laptop (running Fedora 36, with Gnome Desktop), while on my home network
+I can test the scripts by carrying out the following steps on my laptop (running Fedora 36, with Gnome Desktop), while on my home network:
 1. Open a command line terminal
-2. Check the status of autofs by running `systemctl status autofs.service`
+2. Check the status of `autofs` by running `systemctl status autofs.service`
 3. Execute the command `journalctl -xe -f` to commence observing the logs on my system
 2. Disconnect from my WiFi via the Gnome Desktop
 3. Read the logs in the terminal to check that the pre-down script executed successfully
 4. Pressing ctrl-c in the terminal to stop the `journalctl command`
 5. Check the status of autofs by running `systemctl status autofs.service`.
 It should be stopped.

-Similarly we can test the pre-up script by starting off disconnected from the WiFi network and then connecting to it while watching the logs
+Similarly we can test the pre-up script by starting off disconnected from the WiFi network and then connecting to it while watching the logs.

 ## Wrapping up

 With these scripts in place, my laptop no longer hangs or waits for extended periods of time upon resuming when I have left the house, and I still get to enjoy the convenience of accessing my network shares at home without having to perform any manual configuration.
-This is a great solution that works for me, but if you need a solution to access your files anywhere, then perhaps setting up a VPN or looking at tools like `sshfs` may be what you need.
+This is a great solution that works for me, but if you need a solution to access your files anywhere whilst maintaining appropriate security, then perhaps setting up a VPN or looking at tools like `sshfs` may be what you need.

 # Important supporting links